 In early stages, patients with FCD may notice blurry vision in the morning.
 This is from fluid inside the cornea.
 When you sleep at night, this fluid builds up, while during the day, this fluid dries as your eyes remain open for longer periods of time.

 As FCD progresses to a later stage, tiny blisters may form in the cornea, which can burst, causing you to feel pain in your eyes.
 Patients may notice a sensitivity to strong light along with glare or halos around lights, typically during the morning hours.
 They may have trouble driving at night, as well.

 How a Low Vision Doctor Can Help with Fuchs Corneal Dystrophy

 If Fuchs Corneal Dystrophy has caused you to lose some of your vision, or you suspect you might have it, contact Dr. David Yesnick.
-FCD is a progressive disease, so it will cause your vision to deteriorate over time, and that’s where the Low Vision Center At YESnick Vision can help.
+FCD is a progressive disease, so it will cause your vision to deteriorate over time, and that’s where the Yesnick Vision Center can help.
 Using the latest low vision aids and glasses, we can strengthen your remaining vision to help with the everyday kinds of activities you enjoy.

 We help patients from all over the Las Vegas, Spring Valley, Summerlin, and Henderson areas and do everything in our power to help our patients regain visual acuity.

 Do you see strong glare while out and about in your day?
 Is cloudy vision making it hard for you to cook meals, use a computer, or read a book?
 Our low vision optometrist can recommend a number of solutions to prevent glare from getting in your way.
 Hand-held or portable magnifiers can help you read a recipe, a list of ingredients, or your favorite novel.

 If you have vision loss from Fuchs Corneal Dystrophy, it doesn’t have to slow you down.
 We can help you regain your independence so you can start doing the things you want to do again.